 Classical Studies offers an in-depth study of the languages, literature, history and culture of ancient Greece and Rome.
 Undergraduates may select from a wide range of Classics (CLAS) and History (HIST) courses offered by the Department of Historty and Classical Studies.
 In addition, several courses in related disciplines in the Faculty of Arts (Philosophy, English, Art History, and more) can be counted toward a Classics program.
-For a complete list of Classical Studies courses, please consult the Courses Offered by Thematic Area.

 UNDERGRADUATE PROGRAMS in CLASSICS